 - TERTIARY GOAL: Demonstrate how important it is to test your filters before executing an action.

-NOTE: Filters are really the same as searches, except that searches examine from the start to the bottom of the selected object, i.e. one or more databases, mailboxes, folders etc. Filters allow you enter the desired criteria just like you would a search, however after applying a filter you can visually see the results on a folder by folder basis vs having to wait until a search is complete to examine the results.
+NOTE: The DigiScope Exchange management tool's filters are really the same as searches, except that searches examine from the start to the bottom of the selected object, i.e. one or more databases, mailboxes, folders etc. Filters allow you enter the desired criteria just like you would a search, however after applying a filter you can visually see the results on a folder by folder basis vs having to wait until a search is complete to examine the results.
 Actually after defining, saving and validating a filter you could use it to execute a search across one or more databases/mailboxes.

 Method 1: Simply enter the Folder Name to be Included

-Seems simple enough, just enter the folder name you want to include so that all others will be excluded, right?
+Seems simple enough, just enter the folder name you want to include into the DigiScope Exchange management tool so that all others will be excluded, right?
 OK lets find out.

 1. From the Offline or Production pane click the Tree Filter drop down and select <New Filter...> and the Tree\Folder - New Filter dialog will appear